gnani291/Scikit-LearnPipeleine-Evalution/README.md

 ---

+## 📈 Machine Learning Concepts

+### Classification

+- Pipeline
+- StandardScaler
+- Logistic Regression
+- Feature Selection
+- PCA
+- GridSearchCV

+### Regression

+- Linear Regression
+- MAE (Mean Absolute Error)
+- MSE (Mean Squared Error)
+- RMSE (Root Mean Squared Error)
+- R² Score

+---

 ## 🎯 Learning Outcomes

-After completing this notebook, you will understand:
+By completing this notebook, you will learn how to:

-- Building reusable ML pipelines
+- Build reusable Machine Learning pipelines
-- Combining preprocessing and models
+- Automate preprocessing and model training
-- Feature selection techniques
+- Perform feature selection
-- Dimensionality reduction with PCA
+- Apply PCA for dimensionality reduction
-- Hyperparameter optimization
+- Optimize models using GridSearchCV
+- Evaluate Classification models
-- Evaluating classification and regression models
+- Evaluate Regression models
-- Writing clean and production-ready ML code
+- Write clean, scalable, and production-ready ML code

 ---

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository, improve the notebook, and submit a pull request.
+Contributions are always welcome!

+If you'd like to improve this project:

+1. Fork the repository
+2. Create a new branch
+3. Commit your changes
+4. Open a Pull Request

 ---

 ## ⭐ Support

-If you found this repository helpful, consider giving it a ⭐ on GitHub.
-It helps others discover the project and motivates future contributions.
+If you found this project useful, please consider giving it a **⭐ Star** on GitHub.
+It helps others discover the project and motivates future improvements.

 ---